What Does Workflow Software Do

 Keeping track of all tasks that need to be completed by employees or that are past a due date can be tough, depending on the size and complexity of your company.

-Thanks to workflow management systems, you don’t have to worry about it – data will be collected across all the categories, teams and/or departments you define.
+Thanks to workflow management systems, you don’t have to worry about it – data will be collected across all the categories, teams, and/or departments you define.
 You will have full visibility of the activity through configurable dashboards and custom reporting.
 You won’t need to ask individual team leaders for updates or hold up other activities requiring that information to move forward.

 With real-time reporting, you will also have access to task and team member details at all times, and when something gets completed, you will see the status changes as soon as they happen.
 The same applies when, for example, the due date of a task or the person responsible for completion gets changed.